Malhun Hatun (Kuruluş: Osman): Position

 She administers Yenişehir trade.
 (Yenişehir'nin ticaret Hanımı/Chief lady of Yenisehir trade).

 Devlet Ana (State Mother).
 As the mother of Osman's heir.

 Reception and awards

 Malhun Hatun, one of the most important characters in the series, was a character waited by many fans for the appearance of due to her historical importance.
 The 46th episode, which marked her first appearance, was one of the reasons why the show was at the top that day and her character continues to attract attention.
 Yildiz Cagri Atiksoy won the Golden Palm Awards 2021 in the category of Best TV series Actress of 2021 for her role as Malhun Hatun.
 In 2023 she won Istanbul University Project Club Award for the Best Actress of the Year.

 In other media

-Malhun has been portrayed in the Turkish television series Kuruluş Osmancık (1988), adapted from a novel by the same name.
+Malhun has been portrayed by actress Sema Celebi in the Turkish television series Kuruluş Osmancık (1988), adapted from a novel by the same name.